swipetor/swipetor-server/docs/setup.md

 - Ensure the project compiles as a .net project
 - Update database with `dotnet ef database update`

+### CloudFlare R2 Setup

+R2 needs CloudFlare workers to serve requests.
+See `r2-worker` directory.
+Update `wrangler.toml` and run `make deploy`.
+You will need to do `npm install` first.
+Also, your worker hostname should match in the `appsettings` config json.

 ### Run
+- Ensure all packages are downloaded with `nuget restore`
+- `SwipetorAppTest` test project should run fine, try running in the IDE.
-Run the project like a normal .net project.
+- Run the project like a normal .net project.